< Previous Article Next Article >

 Most domestic Japanese indie music is in the idol, pop, rock, hard rock, metal, punk, hiphop/rap, folk/roots, singer/songwriter, and electronic/techno genres.

 Music shops, schools and privately-run facilities also have professional recording gear and rehearsal rooms which individuals and bands can (and have to) rent since Japanese houses are not suited for gathering and playing loud music (many older houses are small with paper walls called shoji, and many do not have garages).
 Besides, nobody wants to disturb the "wa" (peace) in their neighborhoods.
 Some of the operators of these facilities and "live houses" (read more about this in Article #3) have formed indie record labels.
-Some are scrupulous and charge bands high fees to produce and press their indie CD's while others are genuinely trying to help talented bands to make it big and spending money to do so.
-(This is much like it is in other countries.)

 You often see kids with soft guitar cases on their backs on trains, bikes and on the streets coming and going to music practice, rehearsals and gigs.
 They put a lot of effort and time into practicing music, dance, sports, or whatever their hobby or passion may be.
 Many can play their instruments - be it the piano, violin, electric guitar, bass, drums, keyboards - like the masters by the time they are in high school since Japanese tend to be "perfectionists" at whatever they do.
 However, due to strict school and parental rules, high school kids cannot really go out and gig at night (but like all teenagers, they sometimes break rules).
 They are left to perform in their high school talent show or cultural festival, or some weekend talent contest sponsored by Yamaha or such.
+Almost every high school in Japan has a music club and at least one student rock band.
 By the time they've finished high school they have to get a "real" job and some will abandon their "rockstar" dreams while others will continue in indie bands at night after work.
 They will play gigs at "live houses", sell tickets, their CD's and merchandise at their gigs.
 Those who are serious will relocate to Tokyo to play at more "live houses" or even on the street.
 Bands break up and new ones form from their scattered members.
 And some bands and artists will find success....Sound familiar?
-It's not much different than other countries except the numbers are more in Japan.
-Subsequently, infrastructure (online communities, support, distribution, rights management/administration) has been set up for indie artists and record labels.
-Now indies can access distribution and administer music rights just like the major record companies.
+It's not much different than other countries except the numbers of musicians are more in Japan.
+Music is a big part of life and mandatory education for every Japanese person in every city and small town across Japan.

 There are hundreds of music schools and rehearsal studios often run by Japanese musical instrument makers and retailers.
 There are fans and musicians of all genres of music in Japan.

 Every year the record labels and production companies hold auditions or accept demos.
 Talented indie bands and artists with a good demo, show and workable image (you must send in photos) may get "signed".
 However with the larger record/production companies in Japan, "signed" means you become an employee of the company and they pay you a nice salary (plus bonuses) for several years.
 There is little or no negotiation.
 But this is the way it has been done in Japan.
 Many things are standardized in Japan to make society run smoothly and life easier.
 (Even price-fixing for music products is common at all levels.
 That's why in Japan import CD's are cheaper than domestic onesbut that's another story).
-The company takes care of you as long as you do what they want.
+The company takes care of you as long as you do what is asked.
 This is a dream for many Japanese kids.
 Unfortunately, some young talents (especially idol groups) are taken advantage of or highly restricted in their personal and public lives, and have little or no creative freedom.

 Those indie artists who don't get "signed" by a big record company may get a deal with a smaller indie record label.
 These deals are mainly structured around licensing or P&D (production and distribution) whereby the record label will manufacture CD's, arrange distribution, and promote sales of your CD's and digital content with some fixed amount or rate going back to the artist.
 Again, there is little or no room for negotiation.
 Also, there are usually little or no advances.
 So if your music does not sell enough you may not see any money.
 (Maybe being an employee is not so bad after all.)